archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 cd spark-2.1.1-bin-hadoop2.6
 ./bin/pyspark --jars ../aut-0.10.1-fatjar.jar --driver-class-path ../aut-0.10.1-fatjar.jar --py-files ../pyaut.zip
 ```

+{{< warning title="Did it crash?" >}}
-> If for some reason you get `Failed to initialize compiler:
-> object scala.runtime in compiler mirror not found.` error,
-> this probably means the .jar file did not download properly.
-> Try downloading it directly from our [releases page](https://github.com/archivesunleashed/aut/releases/)
+If for some reason you get the "Failed to initialize compiler: object scala.runtime in compiler mirror not found" error, this probably means the .jar file did not download properly.
+Try downloading it directly from our [releases page](https://github.com/archivesunleashed/aut/releases/).
+{{< /warning >}}

 If your result looks like this: